dangazineu/vyb/workspace/summary/SPEC.md

 dynamically calculated by summing the token count of all its children.
 (make sure the data structure is doubly linked, so up and down navigation between nodes can be done quickly)
-# 1 - Using "github.com/tiktoken-go/tokenizer", how many tokens
-#     are included in every file of

 ## Additional Requirements
 Inherited from project.